EyasuTeshome/shifttracker/job-search/peer-interview-practice/presentation_bug_practice.md

 1. In a big group, read the theory lesson [Deal with common issues during project presentation: bug ](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/peer-interview-practice/presentation_bug_lesson.md).
     - Mute your microphones and read in silence.
-    - Once everybody is ready - make sure that everybody understands the issue that is a theme of that lesson.
+    - Once everybody is ready, make sure that everybody understands the issue that is a theme of that lesson.

 ### Interviewers and applicants setup - 10 min

 1. Everybody in your group will play the role of the interviewer at some point during the exercise, so each of you must follow the steps below:
      - Everybody makes themselves familiar with the [rubric for giving advice](https://docs.google.com/document/d/13La0azCRRFHUad7q1Qq4pGJZDKa6UiNs4A0MuMWVLAQ/edit#).**
-2. In this exercise applicant need some time for preparation as well.
+2. In this exercise the applicant needs some time for preparation as well.
 The point of this part is to prepare a presentation about your project from the past.
 Therefore each of you must follow the steps below:
     - Everybody opens [this spreadsheet](https://docs.google.com/spreadsheets/d/1HkUyBZdcpGz_aEUa8W_rtNhS739jly8HY6sXVPPSAro/edit#gid=487594994) and gets a randomly selected project (all projects from the core program are included).
     - Everybody prepares a short presentation that is scoped down into the part described in the theory lesson.
         - Start with a really short intro - just telling your interviewer what the project is about and which technology was used (max 1 minute).